1. General provisions

 § 6.
 Links to other websites

-This document only applies to the Service operated by the Association.
-The Association does not bear responsibility for links in the Service, allowing Users to go directly to sites that are not administered by the Association.
+This document only applies to the Service operated by the Institute.
+The Institute does not bear responsibility for links in the Service, allowing Users to go directly to sites that are not administered by the Institute.

 § 7.
 Technical and administrative data protection mechanisms